neskweek/LightSaberOS/README.md

 ### DEVICE CURRENTLY SUPPORTED :

-Designed to be used on Arduino Nano (ATmega328 processors)
+Designed to be used on [DIYino boards](https://github.com/Protonerd/DIYino) (recommended) Designed to be used on Arduino Nano, Arduino Pro mini (ATmega328 processors)

 * IMU (accelerometer + gyroscope) modules :
 	* MPU6050